 This phenomenon, which has been occurring since the horse and buggy days, often happens near the site of car collisions or other road-based catastrophes.

 Some Believe The Ghost Of Gram Parsons Haunts The Joshua Tree Inn

 The ghost of musician Gram Parsons is said to haunt the Joshua Tree Inn, specifically room 8.
 The country-rock singer passed away in that room from an overdose during the 1970s.

 Parsons is said to move the mirror - the only piece of furnishing that existed when he stayed there - as well as small objects, like jewelry.

 The Yucca Man Hides Among The Joshua Trees

 The Yucca Man's true nature is shrouded in mystery, but it is said that the creature resembles a yeti and its strength is so immense that it can bend a rifle in half.
-Allegedly, the Yucca Man first appeared in 1971 on a Marine base in Twenty-Nine Palms, California, where it ripped a guard's weapon from his hands.
+Allegedly, the Yucca Man first appeared in 1971 on a Marine base in Twenty-Nine Palms, CA, where it ripped a guard's weapon from his hands.